You are here

 - GAS outcomes must be recorded upon closure of the client’s rehabilitation plan.
 If the client is unable to advise their GAS outcome, providers should complete this information on the client’s behalf, to the best of their knowledge.

 The role of the DVA Rehabilitation Delegate is to ensure clients achieve their goals by liaising with providers, and by monitoring client progress.
 Rehabilitation Delegates are responsible for reviewing rehabilitation assessment reports and approving an individual's rehabilitation plan, but are only required to do so once they are satisfied that the goals are achievable and will assist the client to achieve desired outcomes.

-Rehabilitation Coordinators are responsible for transposing information from the documentation submitted by rehabilitation providers, into R&C ISH.
-This information includes goals, activities for each goal and LSI scores.
+The Rehabilitation Delegate is responsible for transposing information from the documentation submitted by rehabilitation providers, into R&C ISH.
+This information includes goals, activities for each goal and GAS scores.